Springwood, Queensland: History

 In October 2009, Logan City Council partnered with GHD to create a master plan for redeveloping Springwood as a PAC.
 This plan was made after consultations with key stakeholders and residents in the local area.
 Using the South East Queensland Regional Plan as a foundation, the master plan envisions a future for Springwood in the year 2031 and beyond.
 The plan proposes a significant change in form and function of the suburb compared to its current state.
 As a suburb with a significant presence in automotive retail showrooms, the plan encourages these showrooms to consolidate around Compton Road and the Logan Mega Centre.
-The plan proposes new low-rise office spaces, residential apartments, recreational spaces, retail and commercial spaces to be developed within close distance to Springwood bus station.
+The plan proposes new low-rise office spaces, residential apartments, recreational spaces, retail and commercial spaces to be developed within close distance to Springwood busway station.
 Moreover, the plan outlines two new town squares, a new road intersecting Dennis Road and Carol Avenue, a theatre, an art gallery, rehabilitation of Slacks Creek and an upgrade to public transport facilities.
-These proposals offer a framework for future planning scheme amendments made by Logan City Council.

 Springwood Summit was held in October 2016 to jumpstart further public interest and discussion of the suburb.
 The summit had the tagline: "The start of SEQ's next CBD".
 More than 200 delegates from around the world attended the summit.

 Logan City Council's Local Government Infrastructure Plan (LGIP) planned for land acquisition of two local state schools for new parks and town square between 2019 and 2021.